Cray-HPE/docs-csm/operations/network/management_network/canu/canu_verify_generate_compare_switch_configuration.md

 ## JSON Output

 To get the JSON output from a single switch, or from multiple switches, make sure to use the `--json` flag.
-An example json output is below.
+An example JSON output is below.

 ```ShellSession
 linux# canu --shasta 1.4 network firmware --ips 192.168.1.1,192.168.1.2 --username USERNAME --password PASSWORD –json